 Decarbonisation of Transport

-On the basis of these discussions, the working group decided to focus its work on road transport and has been working to bring together data and evidence from the scientific literature and independent reports.
-As a result, a new EASAC report has now been drafted and will be published in March 2019.
+On the basis of these discussions, the working group decided to focus its work on road transport and to bring together data and evidence from the scientific literature and independent reports.
+As a result, a new EASAC report was published in April 2019.